ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-17_Atlantic.rst

 Brazil (Mike L.)
 ---------------------------
-OP certification coming in.
+OP certification still coming in.

+Two new members were added to certification team.

 Slack channel for TPP/RP is becoming quite active.
 Membership discount is helping there.

+Anticipate RP certifications to be forthcoming.

 Chris asked if there is any plan for RP functional test -> No.

+Functional tests are outside of certification scope.

 Berlin Group (Francis)
 --------------------------------
 See Events.

-In addition, Francis is trying to find an editor from Berlin group to join FAPI WG.
+In addition, Francis will depart from Advisory boardis trying to find an editor from Berlin group to join FAPI WG.
+A colleague will also take over in the FAPI WG.

 Canada (Mike)
 ------------------